nextuav/nextuav-docs/docs/launchpad/terms-and-conditions.md

 By accessing or using the Service You agree to be bound by these Terms and Conditions.
 If You disagree with any part of these Terms and Conditions then You may not access the Service.

 You represent that you are over the age of 18.
-The Company does not permit those under 18 to use the Service.
+UrbanMatrix does not permit those under 18 to use the Service.

-Your access to and use of the Service is also conditioned on Your acceptance of and compliance with the Privacy Policy of the Company.
+Your access to and use of the Service is also conditioned on Your acceptance of and compliance with the Privacy Policy of UrbanMatrix.
 Our Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your personal information when You use the Application or the Website and tells You about Your privacy rights and how the law protects You.
 Please read Our Privacy Policy carefully before using Our Service.

 ## Links to Other Websites

-Our Service may contain links to third-party web sites or services that are not owned or controlled by the Company.
+Our Service may contain links to third-party web sites or services that are not owned or controlled by UrbanMatrix.

-The Company has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party web sites or services.
-You further acknowledge and agree that the Company shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any such content, goods or services available on or through any such web sites or services.
+UrbanMatrix has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party web sites or services.
+You further acknowledge and agree that UrbanMatrix shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any such content, goods or services available on or through any such web sites or services.